Djohnson1313/arcraidersscience/README.md

 Luckily, I've made it as simple as possible.
 You can either type out the item you are tracking in the `Item` column, or use the dropdown arrow in the column to search for your item. `Item Rarity` and `Item Type` will auto fill for you, just add what `Map` and `Map Condiction` you found the item on, as well as how many times you searched that specific container with the specificed map condition in the `Number Of Container Checks` column.
 Also ensure to fill out `Container Type` to help us understand where items drop!

-# Biases
+# Biases and potential weakpoints

-Let's take a quick look into the potential biases that this data may contain.
+Let's take a quick look into the potential biases and weakpoints that this data collection process may contain.

-- Reddit Community
+- Reddit Community - Bias
   - As of the most recent version of this repo, this is only being posted to reddit, meaning only raiders who also check the [R/ArcRaiders](https://www.reddit.com/r/ArcRaiders/) subreddit will be interacting with this data collection effort.
     - Solution : Eventually this repo and google sheet may be posted to other sites.
-- Nightime Bias
+- Nightime - Bias
   - From day 1 the Arc Raiders community have been told that nightime not only increases loot spawns, but also blueprint spawns.
 This may cause a bias in the data where large amounts of raiders report data of found objects in overwhelming quantaties for night raids, causing an inequality in     data spread.
     - Solution : Raiders!
 Please try to add day data too!
+- Counting - Weakpoint
+  - This data will be less valuable if the number of times the container was checked is not properly counted.
+As of right now, the only solution is to keep count in your head or some sort of counter.
+I do not have an integrated solution as of this moment.
+     - Solution : Open to ideas!

 # Data TLDR